-After directed by herself her first theatre plays: The left-handed woman, by Peter Handke, Tango-Mito, by Víctor Manuel Leites and Chantecler, proper adapted version from Edmond Rostand’s original play, she tooked on the responsibility as a Cultural Manager in a cultural complex of a theater and a museum from de Author’s Rights Association of Uruguay, so she interrupted her career as a theater director, which it lasted after the 15 years that she later lived in Madrid (Spain), where she worked in another non artistic matters and held Scenic Games Workshops in Neighborhood Communities, promoting the social integration of adults and children.
+After she had directed her first plays, she assumed responsibility as Cultural Manager in a cultural complex of a theatre and a museum of the Author’s Association of Uruguay, for which she interrupted her career as a theatre director, an absence that lasted after the 15 years that she later lived in Madrid (Spain), where she worked in another non-artistic field, although she carried out Scenic Games Workshops in Neighborhood Communities, promoting the social integration of adults and children.

-Carmen is a lonely soul, but if she wasn’t, she surely would be a pop star.
-She has lived in Amsterdam since 2018, continues to struggle to have a stable job and with her lack of time to learn the Dutch language and has actively joined the organization of the Inter.Nos Festival, a multidisciplinary cultural event that takes place in Juan C. Tajes Art-Studio & Microteatro, Amsterdam, and also collaborates with various other activities related to this space.
+Carmen has lived in Amsterdam since 2018, she continues to struggle to have a stable job and to speak the Dutch language fluently and has actively joined the organization of the Inter.Nos Festival, a multidisciplinary cultural event that takes place at Juan C. Tajes Art-Studio & Microteatro, Amsterdam, and also collaborates with other activities related to this space.

 In 2020, she resumed her vocation, as writer and director of THE RED BOX, her first monologue written in English, a text that would later become part of a work made up of 4 characters, and which she premiered in December 2020 with a team of four talented actresses, originally from different countries, residing in the Netherlands, performing a season of 16 performances during 2020-2021, despite the delay and intermittent closure of theaters due to the corona pandemic.